ricardougarcia/readme-generator/README.md

 ### Installation

 1. Upon running the index file you will be prompted to answer questions that will directly populate your README.md file.
 2. Answer the questions.
 3. Review the generated readme and make any changes you like or save and commit your repo!

 ### Usage

 Follow the aforementioned steps to generate your readme.
 As an example, this README has been generated leveraging this new application.
-Here is a walkthrough video showcasing functionality. https://watch.screencastify.com/v/4Dl07C4JVmLcc7fxc2t0
+A walkthrough video can be found here: https://watch.screencastify.com/v/4Dl07C4JVmLcc7fxc2t0

 ### Credits - Github and Email